SabatinoMasala/SpriteKit_iOS9_Bug/README.md

 It does NOT under freshly resetted iPhone 5 and 4s simulators.

 Xcode seems to find the image, because it does not output any warning, and the image is an empty image rather than a red X in a white square.

+## Case #2
+Not working yet, but the same code in my game Trolls vs Leprechaun does not always work.